 Those are some amazing benefits, all originating from a defined culture.
-Let's face it the more productive your staff is your team has a better chance at offering that complete member satisfaction we all strive for.
+Let's face it.
+The more productive your staff is, the better chance you have at offering that complete member satisfaction we all strive for.

 Hire the right people

 A strong set of values should attract the right kind of talented people to your organization.
 In turn, you'll know immediately who isn't a good fit.
-Having a defined sense of culture creates a clear set of expectations employees.
-And If your leaders are living those values, your employees will have expectations to live up to and a clear path for growth.
-In the long-term view the cultural values you've worked had to establish, with amazing values and a unique point of view, will help retain those employees you spent time and resources on hiring.
-According to the article "4 Surprising Ways That Culture Drives Growth" on Inc.com "If you don't use values to attract and reward talent, you are likely to produce an organization that will not outgrow your industry".
+Having a defined sense of culture creates a clear set of expectations for employees.
+And if your leaders are living those values, your employees will have expectations to live up to and a clear path for growth.
+In the long-term view, the cultural values you've worked hard to establish, with amazing values and a unique point of view, will help retain those employees you spent time and resources to hire.
+According to the article 4 Surprising Ways That Culture Drives Growth on Inc.com, "If you don't use values to attract and reward talent, you are likely to produce an organization that will not outgrow your industry".

-Depending on the size of your organization, chances are you have a couple different locations with different groups of staff.
-Each location or branch, can have different challenges they face everyday.
-If every employee is clear on the values to base decisions on or the expectations they need to meet, the more unified message you are sending to other employees and members.
+Depending on the size of your organization, chances are you have a couple of different locations with different groups of staff.
+Each location or branch may have different challenges they face every day.
+If every employee is clear on the values they should base decisions on or the expectations they need to meet, the more unified the message you send to other employees and members.
 This creates accountability in each location and across the organization as a whole.
 With a clear set of values you can promise a consistent level of service for members no matter where they go.

 Great marketing is really about building relationships.
-Whether its building a relationships with members or employees, these people can be the greatest advocates for your brand.
+Whether you're building relationships with members or employees, people are the greatest advocates for your brand.
 Is your culture creating brand advocates?
-Are you a little lost on your Credit Union cultural values?
-I suggest downloading and doing a quick evaluation of your brand by clicking the link below.
+Are you a little lost on your credit union cultural values?
+Then maybe it's time to have a deeper conversation about your brand.